11 min read

 Here are specific scenarios where indexes make a massive difference:

-Foreign Keys If you're running queries like WHERE user_id = 123, you need an index on user_id.
-Laravel doesn't automatically index foreign keys (except when using foreignId() or foreign() constraint helpers), so you'll often need to add them manually.
+Foreign Keys.
+If you're running queries like WHERE user_id = 123, you need an index on user_id.
+Laravel's foreignId() method automatically creates an index, but if you're defining foreign keys manually with unsignedBigInteger(), you'll need to add the index yourself.

-Created_at and Updated_at If you're building dashboards or reports that sort by date or filter date ranges, index these columns.
+Created_at and Updated_at.
+If you're building dashboards or reports that sort by date or filter date ranges, index these columns.
 They're used constantly but rarely indexed.

 How to Create Database Indexes in Laravel Migrations